Codecademy/docs/content/javascript/concepts/nullish-coalescing/nullish-coalescing.md

 ---
 Title: 'Nullish Coalescing'
-Description: 'A JavaScript nullish coalescing (??) operator is a logical operator that evaluates the left-hand value and returns it if it isn't nullish (null or undefined).
-If it is, the operator returns the right-hand side value.'
+Description: 'Returns the right-hand operand if the left-hand operand is null or undefined, otherwise, it returns the left-hand operand.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'
 Tags:
   - 'Comparison'
   - 'Logical'
-  - 'Operator'
+  - 'Operators'
 CatalogContent:
 - 'introduction-to-javascript'
 - 'paths/front-end-engineer-career-path'
 ---

-A JavaScript **nullish coalescing** (??) operator is a logical operator that evaluates the left-hand value and returns it if it isn't nullish (null or undefined).
-If it is, the operator returns the right-hand side value.
+A JavaScript **nullish coalescing** (`??`) operator is a logical operator that evaluates the left-hand operand and returns it if it is not nullish (i.e., not `null` or `undefined`).
+Otherwise, it returns the right-hand operand.

 ## Syntax